AzuraCast/AzuraCast/Readme.md

 * Open a command line prompt at the root of this repo.
 * Type `vagrant up` in the command line.

-In a few minutes, a full VM will be deployed and customized on your computer, complete with a working copy of this application!
+If you don't already have the Vagrant box downloaded, this process may take several minutes (or even hours, depending on your bandwidth).
+The box image is cached locally, though, making future vagrant runs easy.

+**Note**: You will only see live production-grade data from the main PVL server if you have the proper API key set in `app/config/apis.conf.php`.
+This API key is private, and available upon request from [pr@ponyvillelive.com](mailto:pr@ponyvillelive.com).

+A new super-administrator account will also be created, with the username `admin@ponyvillelive.com` and the password `password`.
 Ports are automatically followed as below.

-A new super-administrator account will also be created, with the username `admin@ponyvillelive.com` and the password `password`.

 ### SSH